 Using Home Equity as a Tax Shelter

 Home equity has a tendency to increase the net worth of an individual.
 This is one of the prime reasons why the purchase of a home is an important milestone for any individual.
-Paying home mortgage could be financially liberating but if the owner doesn’t sell the house property than he or she will not be able to derive the benefits of his home equity unless he or she opts for a home equity loan.
+Paying a home mortgage could be financially liberating, but if the owner doesn’t sell the house property, then he or she will not be able to derive the benefits of his home equity unless he or she opts for a home equity loan.

 Difference between Tax Shelter and Tax Evasion

 Tax shelters can also be used for the purpose of evading taxes apart from legally minimizing tax liability.
-Tax avoidance (also known as tax minimization) is a legal way with which an individual can minimize his taxable income and reduce his tax burden.
-Tax shelter and tax evasion are totally different concepts and the two must not be confused with one another since the former is legal procedure while the latter is illegal.
+Tax avoidance (also known as tax minimization) is a legal way to minimize his taxable income and reduce his tax burden.
+Tax shelter and tax evasion are totally different concepts, and the two must not be confused with one another since the former is a legal procedure while the latter is illegal.
 Making an investment solely for the purpose of evading taxes can put the taxpayer in a state where he or she will be bound to pay fines and penalties.
 For example, entities that opt for illegal practices where they create offshore companies to evade taxes for availing the benefits of favorable tax rates in different countries are going to be heavily fined by the IRS.
-As per IRS, such activities are fraudulent and needs to be discouraged by punishing the culprit with fine, penalties, prison sentence and criminal prosecution.
+As per IRS, such activities are fraudulent and need to be discouraged by punishing the culprit with fines, penalties, prison sentences, and criminal prosecution.

 Advantages and Disadvantages

 It can help in minimizing the tax burden of a taxpayer by minimizing his or her taxable income.
-The best thing is that these are totally legal and legitimate methods that can be used by a taxpayer for minimizing his or her tax liability.
-Though tax systems are a legal and safe way of minimizing tax burden the same can also be used for wrong purposes such as evasion of taxes.
+The best thing is that these are totally legal and legitimate methods that a taxpayer can use for minimizing his or her tax liability.
+Though tax systems are a legal and safe way of minimizing tax burden, the same can also be used for wrong purposes, such as evasion of taxes.
 Evading taxes can even lead the taxpayer in trouble if at all he or she is caught by the IRS.
-In such cases, the accused if found and proven guilty will be entitled to pay fines or can even be charged with criminal prosecution and might also be imprisoned.
+In such cases, the accused, if found and proven guilty, will be entitled to pay fines or can even be charged with criminal prosecution and might also be imprisoned.